scabini/covid_genosensors_ML/README.md

 "Detection of a SARS-CoV-2 Sequence with Genosensors Using Data Analysis Based on Information Visualization and Machine Learning Techniques"

-The repositoty contains the Machine Learning data computed from SEM images of the genosensors.
+This repositoty contains the Machine Learning data computed from SEM images of the genosensors.
 Matlab files under /COVID-DNA_descriptors/ are organized as:

 _scale_method.mat_